Marvin William Kremers, 73, Avon

 Arrangements are being made by Miller-Carlin Funeral Homes in Holdingford.

-Marvin was born on February 11, 1952, in St. Cloud, to Arnold and Edna (Peopping) Kremers.
+Marvin was born on February 11, 1952, in St. Cloud, to Arnold and Edna (Poepping) Kremers.
 He grew up in the Avon-Holdingford area and graduated from Holdingford High School in 1971.
 He married Elaine Hartung on May 19, 1973, in St. Joseph.
+Marvin was employed as a machinist for Columbia Gear, a milk truck driver for Poirier Trucking, a farmer, and a dispatcher for Flatland Express Transport until retirement.
+He loved to fish, hunt, play cards, camping, dancing, especially polka, bowling, and having a good time.
 He was a member of the St. Columbkille Catholic Church in St. Wendel.

-He is survived by his wife, Elaine (Hartung) Kremers; their children, Paul (Jennifer) Kremers, Holdingford; Russell (Shannon) Kremers, Avon; and Adam (Lindsay) Kremers, St. Stephen.
-He is also survived by his siblings, Dale, St. Stephen; Renee, St. Cloud; Tom (Cathy), Avon; Kevin (Jodi), Avon; Duane (Jeanne), Holdingford; Cheryl (Paul) Raab, Avon; Joanie (Joe) Raab, Avon; Vickie (Donny) Mugg, Avon; Keith, St. Anna; and Lisa (Duane) Yurczyk.
+He is survived by his wife, Elaine (Hartung) Kremers; their children, Paul (Jennifer) Kremers, Holdingford; Russell (Shannon) Kremers, Avon; and Adam (Lindsay) Kremers, St. Stephen; and 11 grandchildren.
+He is also survived by his siblings, Dale, St. Stephen; Renee, St. Cloud; Tom (Cathy), Avon; Kevin (Jodi), Avon; Duane (Jeanne), Holdingford; Cheryl (Paul) Raab, Avon; Joanie (Joe) Raab, Avon; Vickie (Donny) Mugg, Avon; Keith, St. Anna; and Lisa (Duane) Yurczyk, Upsala.